For this Hongkong trip's summary I thought I put in this email that I've received and replied.

 Dear Jon:

-airport, just want to say it was a great night and my wife and I really
+just want to say it was a great night and my wife and I really enjoyed it.

 what the "airport" is like as a venue from a performer's point of view.